The Journey – from the first signs of hearing loss

 - We make sure that they are comfortable, sound good and you are getting the benefit expected.

 - With regular contact in the early weeks and months we can ensure the hearing aids are working at their optimum and speech is crisp, clear and distinct.

 The choice of technology is wider now than it has ever been, which means that the chances of success are greater than ever.
 We take helping you to hear better very seriously and work hard to make sure you are happy with the end result.

 We see aftercare as critical to success.
 You need to know that we are easy to reach and readily available if you have a problem.
 We are!

 Part of our aftercare service is that should your aids need reprogramming at any time throughout their lifetime we adjust the response of the aids to your changing hearing as required.
 There is no charge for this service, and this means your hearing aids can always be programmed up to date with your current prescription and with the latest firmware.
 Should your aid develop a fault you also need to know we are there to assist you and get you hearing clearly again.

 At HAB Hearing we aim to excel at everything we do, to offer more than others, be more helpful, professional and better value than any other hearing aid supplier in the UK.

 So How Much Does This All Cost?

-There is no charge for the initial consultation and absolutely no obligation.
-If you do decide to move forward on the journey and address your hearing loss based on our advice and guidance, you will pay for the hearing aids that you purchase.
-Remember, if things don’t work out to your ultimate satisfaction within a very flexible 60 days we can either refund you your money, or alternatively try some different technology.
+There is a £50 charge for the initial consultation with absolutely no obligation.
+If you do decide to move forward on the journey and address your hearing loss based on our advice and guidance, you will pay for the hearing aids that you purchase less the £50 already paid.
+Remember, if things don’t work out to your ultimate satisfaction within a very flexible 60 days we can either refund you your money less £50, or alternatively try some different technology.
 Not everything suits everyone always!
 Because we can supply just about any hearing aid technology available in the UK you can be assured that we will leave no stone unturned in our quest to make you a happy client!